AntonTerekhov/OrientDB-PHP/readme.markdown

 #### DBClose ####
 Closes currently opened database.

 Silently closes currently opened database, if any.
-Socket to OrientDB server is closed, and no futher commands are possible.
+Socket to OrientDB server is closed, and no further commands are possible.
 Will throw an exception if no database are open on OrientDB instance.

     $db->DBClose();